h8handles/DorkyPy/README.md

 extremely ugly output of the first page of the
 Ghdb on exploitdb.com.
 I am having trouble with scraping the results from google
-They are not fans of what the presume as
+They are not fans of what they presume as
 Bots.

 # Todo list (wip)